Frequently Asked Questions

 - Why “Tess?”

-also wanted to pick something that wasn’t too big of a change.
+that, and I wanted to pick something that wasn’t too big of a change.

-Three of my four grandparents died when I was little, but the
+Three of my four grandparents died when I was little but the

-grandkids all called her Nina).
+all called her Nina).

 are a bunch of common nicknames for Theresa.
 I like Tess a lot.